sr-murthy/continuedfractions/docs/sources/continued-fractions.rst

    All Python shell excerpts below (and elsewhere) were run in a Python 3.11.11 environment.

-The elements of ``ContinuedFraction(649, 200)`` can be obtained via the :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.elements` property, which returns a **generator** of the elements.
+The coefficients of ``ContinuedFraction(649, 200)`` can be obtained via the :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.coefficients` property, which returns a **generator** of the coefficients.
 The order :math:`3` can be obtained via the :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.order` property:

 .. code:: python

    >>> cf = ContinuedFraction(649, 200)
-   >>> tuple(cf.elements)
+   >>> tuple(cf.coefficients)
    (3, 4, 12, 4)
    >>> cf.order
    3

-For more details on the elements and order properties see :ref:`this <continued-fractions.elements-and-order>`.
+For more details on the coefficients and order properties see :ref:`this <continued-fractions.coefficients-and-order>`.

 As a shortcut, the :py:class:`decimal.Decimal` value of ``ContinuedFraction(649, 200)`` can be obtained the :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.as_decimal()` method.